AntoLindo/AUESOME---Robustness-Test/README.md

 - re train the network with bigger images ex.1024x1024px
 - work on data augmentation (ex. lossy compression)

+OCTOBER 23RD:

+To better model performance and reduce overfitting, we started
+- increasing semantic variability in the training set by adding personal digital photographs;
+- apply lossy compression randomly on the train set to better network recongition on images with compression artefacts;
+- reduce network complexity by deactivating some nodes.

 ABOUT FILES

 AUSOME_rob_test (FOLDER) : All the working files to train and test the network.